PfPC officials add to new ‘NATO: From Regional to Global Security Provider’ book

 According to the publisher’s press release, the book is a relevant and timely study about the most pressing issues facing NATO today and it gives recommendations for consideration and further discussion regarding future policy options for the alliance.

-Perl and Mueller’s introduces the "Partnership for Peace Consortium (PfPC): An Innovative Approach to Defense Education and Institution Building."
+Perl and Mueller’s introduces the "Partnership for Peace Consortium: An Innovative Approach to Defense Education and Institution Building."

-Reflective of the multinational character of the PfP Consortium and the German - American partnership so important to the George C. Marshall European Center for Security Studies, Lt.Col.
-Mueller contributed substantially to the chapter.
+The chapter is reflective of the multinational character of the PfP Consortium and the German - American partnership so important to the George C. Marshall European Center for Security Studies.
+Mueller contributed substantially to this chapter.

-A copy of “NATO: From Regional to Global Security Provider” is available in the George C. Marshall European Center for Security Studies’ Research Library.
+A copy of “NATO: From Regional to Global Security Provider” is available at the George C. Marshall European Center for Security Studies’ Research Library.